I’ll tell you: twenty minutes is a very long time to know you’re going to die.

 The Rapture is Here and You Will Be Forcibly Removed from Your Home

-And there in the sky is this black disc, flat and featureless, alien but not exactly extraterrestrial, something hideous and wholly unwelcome and more terrifying than it has a right to be.
-Don’t look at it.
-When you look at it, it gives off this gnyyeeaarroowwl sound, this synthetic grumble like a really weird microphone feedback.
+And abruptly in the sky there’s this black disc, flat and featureless, alien but not exactly extraterrestrial, hideous and wholly unwelcome and more frightening than it has a right to be.
+Don’t look at it!
+If you look, it emits a gnyyeeaarroowwl sound, a synthetic grumble like demonic microphone feedback.
 Don’t look.
-It’s freakish, nightmarish, just hanging there so completely unnatural and out of place.
+It’s freakish, nightmarish, just hanging there so completely out of place, so unnatural.
 Don’t look.

-But you can’t not look.
+In part because you can’t not look.
 It’s huge.
 Something about its wrongness draws the eye.
-And it’s getting bigger.
+Also: it’s getting bigger.
 How you know this you’re not sure, because it’s imperceptible.
-Even if you hold still and steel yourself and endure that sound and stare at it you won’t see it moving because it’s so slow.
-Still, you know, just like you know that this is going to be a bad Rapture, not a take-me-jaysus-into-your-hands-I-commend-my-spirit Rapture.
+Even if you hold still and steel yourself and endure that sound and stare at it you won’t see it moving because it’s glacial.
+But you know it’s getting closer.
+The sixteenagon is reaching for you.
+You know it, just like you know that this is going to be a bad Rapture, not a take-me-jaysus-into-your-hands-I-commend-my-spirit Rapture.
 This is a you’re fucked Rapture.

 We live in a strange time.
-Not like an “end time” strange, I don’t know anything about that and leave such speculation to the Veggie Tales crowd who spend all day cooing about how God’s got a plan for them and they’re best off doing nothing (I’ll give you this one for free, Veggie Tales crowd: God doesn’t give a shit about you.
+Not like an “end time” strange, I don’t know anything about that and leave such speculation to the Veggie Tales crowd who spend all day cooing about how God has a plan for for each of us, so we’re best off doing nothing (I’ll give you this one for free, Veggie Tales crowd: God doesn’t give a shit about you.
 God doesn’t even know you exist.
-God is making sure that electrons keep spinning, because God is God.
+God is making sure electrons keep spinning, because God is God.
 Take responsibility for your own life).

 No, I mean we live in a strange time for video games.
 A couple years ago, the very concept of an “art house” game would’ve been alien.
 Art house game?
 Who would make an art house game?
 Art houses don’t make games.
-But today there’s Unity, and ready distribution, and the whole world is different.
-Today you can download Connor Sherlock’s The Rapture is Here and You Will Be Forcibly Removed from Your Home – just go with TRIHAYWBFRFYH – and play it and think about it and not understand it and it’s awesome, and nobody will care whether you “get” it or even whether Sherlock had some kind of message in mind when he made it.
+But today there’s the Unity engine, and ready distribution, and the whole world is different.
+Today you can download Connor Sherlock’s The Rapture is Here and You Will Be Forcibly Removed from Your Home – just go with TRIHAYWBFRFYH – and play it and be afraid and think about it and fail to understand it and still it’s awesome, and nobody will care whether you “get” it or even whether Sherlock had some kind of message in mind when he made it.

 The Unity engine has made some remarkable progress over the past few years, to the point where I’ve seen tech demos that easily compete with top shelf engines.
-TRIHAYWBFRFYH isn’t quite that polished – it’s a little angular here and there (even the terrifying black disc is more of a sixteenagon); the foliage pops a little, and the ground fog effects look gorgeous from a distance but fall apart up close.
+TRIHAYWBFRFYH isn’t quite that polished – it’s a little angular here and there (hence the terrifying annihilative black disc appearing in-game as a modest sixteenagon); the foliage pops a little; the ground fog effects look gorgeous from a distance but fall apart up close.
 Still, these judgments are mild and do nothing to seriously hamper the game’s impact.
 Particularly impressive is its subtle use of light and shadow to instill growing dread as that thing in the sky creeps inexorably closer.